zeroluck/docs/sources/reference/oxTrust/index.md

    folders per level.
 The default value is `20`.

- * __velocity.log__ this entry defines the filename in which the velocity is kept.
+ * __velocity.log__ this entry defines the filename in which the velocity logfile is kept.
 The default value is `/opt/tomcat/logs/velocity.log`.

  * __logo.location__ this entry defines the directory name for the photos.
 The default value is `/var/photos`.